khuangaf/steeve_homepage/content/authors/admin/_index.md

 - Visitors
 ---

-Steeve Huang (Kung-Hsiang) is a graduate student at the University of Southern California.
+Kung-Hsiang (Steeve) Huang is an incoming PhD student at University of Illinois, Urbana-Champaign.
+Currently, he is working towards a master’s degree at the University of Southern California.
 Under the supervision of Professor [Nanyun Peng](https://vnpeng.net/), he obtained rigorous training in conducting NLP research.
 His research mainly focuses on information extraction.
 Particularly, he has worked on knowledge-enhanced event extraction, document-level event extraction, and zero-shot cross-lingual transfer for event extraction.
 In addition, he is the Chief Technology Officer of [Rosetta.ai](http://rosetta.ai/), in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.